ahsaxyz/metricon-labs/README.md

 # Metricon Labs

 Privacy layer on Solana.
-Move assets without the noise.
+Move assets without the noise

 ## Overview
 Metricon Labs is a privacy-focused blockchain infrastructure project built on Solana.